giantswarm/vertical-pod-autoscaler-app/README.md

 ```

 Among the changes, the most notable ones are :
-- Having folder for each VPA components (admission-controller, recommender and updater) whereas in the previous repository all components were defined directly in the `templates` folder.
+- Having a folder for each VPA components (admission-controller, recommender and updater) whereas in the previous repository all components were defined directly in the `templates` folder.
-- We got rid of the crd-patch folder which was using a job to patch the crd.
+- The crd-patch components were updated.
+It now consists of a job patching the VPA CRDs to remove the following annotations : `meta.helm.sh/release-name` and `meta.helm.sh/release-namespace` so that we will be able to get rid of the `giantswarm/vertical-pod-autoscaler-crd` repository and rely solely on this `vertical-pod-autoscaler-app` one to deploy the CRDs.

 ## Credit